 Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(no deductible)" when it does not apply.
 Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
-Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Diagnosis and treatment of behavioral health conditions including psychiatric conditions, mental illness or disorders, and substance use disorders.
 Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Treatment and counseling (including individual, group or in-home therapy visits) Diagnosis and treatment of substance use disorders, including detoxification, treatment and counseling Professional charges for intensive day treatment in a provider's office or other professional setting (requires preauthorization) Telehealth visit provided by a health care provider other than MDLIVE Note: For additional telehealth benefits see Telehealth with MDLIVE below.
-In-network: \$20 copayment per office visit (no deductible) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount In-network: \$20 copayment per office visit; \$0 copay applies for the first primary care visit for children under 18, after which the \$20 copay applies (no deductible) Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount Electroconvulsive therapy In-network: 10% of the Plan In-network: 15% of the Plan Inpatient professional fees allowance allowance Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount
+In-network: \$20 copayment per office visit (no deductible) Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount In-network: \$20 copayment per office visit; \$0 copay applies for the first primary care visit for children under 18, after which the \$20 copay applies (no deductible) Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount Electroconvulsive therapy Inpatient professional fees In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount